 For those living in the state of Illinois, asbestos is a health issue of particular concern.
 This is because Illinois ranks seventh among the 50 U.S. states for resident deaths from asbestos-related conditions like mesothelioma cancer.
 The following sections will explore the reasons behind that statistic, as well as what actions the state government is taking to improve it.

 Why So Many Illinois Asbestos Deaths?

-Home to the nation’s third largest city—Chicago—Illinois is generally viewed as a modest mid-western state with major industries of agriculture, manufacturing and coal, among others.
+Home to the nation’s third-largest city—Chicago—Illinois is generally viewed as a modest mid-western state with major industries of agriculture, manufacturing, and coal, among others.

 It is also home to processing facilities that have received more than 300,000 tons of asbestos-tainted waste materials.

 The former home of the now-defunct Johns-Manville Corporation—in Waukegan, Ill.—is one notable example of a hazardous waste disposal site (commonly called a ‘superfund’) that is on the Environmental Protection Agencies watch-list.
 EPA testing done on samples from the 300 acres of land and its immediate vicinities revealed significant levels of airborne asbestos, determined to be a “significant threat to public health.”
-Additionally, onsite groundwater was shown have such a high level asbestos contamination that it failed to meet the minimum standards outlined by the 1974 Safe Drinking Water Act.
+Additionally, onsite groundwater was shown to have such high-level asbestos contamination that it failed to meet the minimum standards outlined by the 1974 Safe Drinking Water Act.

 The EPA’s list of other Illinois-based ‘clean-up sites’—many of which contain asbestos contamination—is considerably long, but results of mandated safety measures have been consistently reported effective.